 Grab yourself some demonic decorations and start planning those Halloween party games.
 How about bobbing apples?
 Or pin the bone on the skeleton?
 And make your house fit for a monster mash, complete with a spooky playlist.

-If dealing with the pressure of making the perfect Halloween playlist is just too much, check out some of the spooktacular (sorry, not sorry 👻) Halloween party playlists on Apple Music or Deezer.
+Don’t want the pressure of making the perfect Halloween playlist?
+Then check out some of the Spooktacular Halloween party playlists on Apple Music or Deezer.

-If you don’t fancy being the host with the most, simply rock up to one of the organised events happening around the country.
-Every year top theme parks, like Thorpe Park and Alton Towers pull out all the stops and create terrifying live mazes and spooky offerings alongside their usual rides and attractions – and this year, they’ve seriously upped the stakes.
+Don’t fancy being the host with the most?
+Then just rock up to one of the organised events happening around the country.
+Theme parks like Thorpe Park and Alton Towers pull out all the stops to create spooky events.

 And if you want to go one step beyond and spook yourself crazy, head to Scare Kingdom Scream Park in Lancashire.
-This park is devoted to doom and it’s the UK’s top-rated Halloween attraction.
-Don’t forget to Snap yourself crazy with Snapchat on Three (it won’t use up a jot of data) and spook your mates with your very own sinister story as the day (and night) unfolds
+It’s devoted to doom and is the UK’s top-rated Halloween attraction.

 Have a Halloween movie fest

 Dressing up and heading out to a Halloween party not your thing?
-Then why not grab some snacks, a blanket and a pillow (for eye-covering purposes) and have yourself a good ol’ Halloween movie fest?
+Then grab some snack, build a blanket fort, and have yourself a good ol’ Halloween movie fest.

-Netflix are bringing out the big ghouls this year with more fearsome flicks than you can shake a broomstick at.
-Go retro with The Shining from 1980, or bring it up to date with 2017’s Veronica which is known as one of the scariest films ever made.
-But will you make it to the end?
-(And don’t try the old “I ran out of data” wimp-out, because you can stream ‘til you’re blue in the face without killing your data thanks to Go Binge).
+Netflisx are bring out the big ghouls this year with more fearsome flicks than you can shake a broomstick at.
+Go retro with The Shining from 1980.
+Or bring it up to date with 2017’s Veronica, which is known as one of the scariest films ever made.